Skip to Content

 What is Birria Con Consome?

 Are you looking for a hearty meal that’s perfect for any occasion?
 Beef birria con consomé is a traditional Mexican dish.
-The hearty stew features seasoned meat, such as beef, lamb, or goat, that’s been slow or pressure-cooked with aromatic spices, chiles, and herbs until it is fall-apart tender.
+The hearty stew features seasoned meat, like beef, lamb, or goat, that’s been slow or pressure-cooked with spices, peppers, and herbs until fall-apart tender.

-The consomé, or broth, is an integral part of this dish, similar to Filipino beef pares, and is served alongside the meat.
-I prefer making birria in the Instant Pot (so I can get it to the table faster), but here’s an authentic birria recipe if you want to try the slow-cooked version of the dish.
+The consomé, or broth, is an integral part of this dish.
+Like Filipino beef pares, you serve it alongside the meat for even more flavor.
+I prefer making birria in the Instant Pot (so I can get it to the table faster), but make this authentic birria recipe if you want to try a slow cooker version.

-• Avocado Oil: Sear the beef and saute the aromatics in avocado or vegetable oil.
+• Oil: Sear the chuck roast and sauté the aromatics in oil.

-• Apple Cider Vinegar: Incorporate apple cider vinegar for a touch of acidity to balance the flavors.
+• Apple Cider Vinegar: A splash of vinegar adds acidity to balance the savoriness of the meat.

-• Spices: Season the birria with a tasty combination of black peppercorns, Mexican oregano, coriander seed, ground cumin, kosher salt, and coarse black pepper.
+• Spices: Season with a blend of black peppercorns, Mexican oregano, coriander seed, ground cumin, kosher salt, and black pepper for classic birria flavor.
+And don’t forget to add bay leaves and a cinnamon stick for an extra hint of warmth as the beef cooks.

 Additions and Substitutions